kLabz/haxe-react-css/README.md

 component basis, only include the ones you actually use, and generate a good ol' CSS file at compile time.
 No runtime CSS generation, no inline CSS.

-Note that this lib is still in early alpha status, and doesn't catch corner cases nicely; but is already usable.
+Note that this lib is still in early alpha status.
+If you get errors from something that should work in your opinion, please let me know by opening an issue.

 ## Installation